Field-theoretical approach to open quantum systems and the Lindblad equation: Introduction

-Aiming at a self-contained exposition, the paper is organised as follows.
+Aiming at a self-contained exposition, the paper is organized as follows.
 In Sec. \ref{general} we set up the general scheme deriving an expression for the reduced density matrix in terms of a transmission matrix; details are deferred to Appendix \ref{app1}.
-In Sec. \ref{bath} we introduce the Caldeira-Leggett heat bath in terms of independent quantum oscillators and derive the bath correlation functions.
-We, moreover, introduce Wick's theorem with a derivation deferred to Appendix \ref{app2}.
+In Sec. \ref{bath} we introduce the Caldeira-Leggett heat bath in terms of independent quantum oscillators, and we derive the bath correlation functions.
+Moreover, we introduce Wick's theorem with a derivation deferred to Appendix \ref{app2}.
 Sec. \ref{transmission} is devoted to a discussion of the transmission matrix and a derivation of the Dyson equation.
 In Sec. \ref{master} we present the general master equation for the reduced density matrix following from the Dyson equation.
-In Sec. \ref{born} we derive the general master equation to second order in the coupling between the system and the bath, i.e., the Born approximation.
-Sec. \ref{lindblad} briefly reviews the Lindblad equation.
-In Sec. \ref{standard} we summarise the standard microscopic derivation on the Lindblad equation.
-In Sec. \ref{quasi-particle} we discuss the quasi-particle approximation together with the rotating wave approximation applied to the kernel in the master equation.
-In Sec. \ref{discussion} we establish contact between the field theoretical result for the the master equation and the standard derivation.
-We, moreover, discuss the simple case of a qubit coupled to a bath.
-Sec. \ref{summary} is devoted to s short summary of our results.
-In Appendix \ref{app1} we discuss the interaction representation, in Appendix \ref{app2} we present a derivation of Wick's theorem.
+In \ref{born} we derive the general non-markovian master equation to second order in the coupling between the system and the bath, i.e., the Born approximation.
+In Sec. \ref{lindblad} the Lindblad equation is reviewed .
+In Sec. \ref{standard} we summarize the standard microscopic derivation of the Lindblad equation.
+In Sec. \ref{qp1} we present a heuristic derivation of the Lindblad equation, in Sec. \ref{qp2} a discussion of the pole structure of the transmission matrix, and in Sec. \ref{qp3} a detailed discussion of the quasiparticle approximation, resulting in a Markovian master equation.
+In Sec. \ref{dis1} we present a discussion of the equivalence between the field-theoretical approach and the standard derivation.
+Moreover, we discuss aspects of the timescale separation: in Sec. \ref{dis2} we discuss the approach by Diosi and Ferialdi \cite{Diosi14,Ferialdi16} and its relation to the present work, in Sec. \ref{dis3} the Nakajima - Zwanzig approach to a non-Markovian master equation, and finally in Sec. \ref{dis4} a discussion of the quasiparticle approximation in the simple case of a qubit coupled to a bath.
+In Sec. \ref{summary} we give a short summary of our results.
+In Appendix \ref{app1} we discuss the interaction representation, and in Appendix \ref{app2} we present a derivation of Wick's theorem.